Users

 | UUID | Universally Unique Identifier of this User. |

 | Login Method | The method the User uses to log in and authenticate with the UDMG Admin UI.
-Options:
+Possible values:

 |

 | TOTP Enrollment Status | Indicates whether the User has completed Two-Factor Authentication (TOTP) enrollment.
-Possible values are:
+Possible values:

 |